nasa-jpl-memex/memex-explorer/docs/source/glossary.rst

       A python web application framework.
 Django is the core of the memex explorer application.

    Crawl Space
-      An application which provides service for crawling the web using Nutch or Ache.
+      Provides service for crawling the web using Nutch or Ache.

+   Task Manager
+      Manages the application tasks, like running crawls.
+Task manager is not available from the Memex Explorer GUI interface.